Ryan, Falcons, Cowboys big winners on NFL awards night

 On the eve of the Super Bowl in which he will face off with two-time league MVP Tom Brady, who finished second in this year’s balloting, Ryan easily outdistanced Brady 25-10 for MVP.
 He beat Green Bay quarterback Aaron Rodgers 15½ to 11 for Offensive Player of the Year.

 Ryan, of course, was not on hand at the “NFL Honors” TV show.
+But in a taped acceptance speech, he said:

 Most Read Stories